 Symptoms usually occur in recurrent episodes or attacks and are provoked by triggers (eg, allergens, smoke, etc).
 Some people with persistent asthma have continuous symptoms that can be debilitating.
 Symptoms are typically worse at night or early in the morning.
 The most common symptoms include:

 - Chest tightness

-The cough in asthmatic patients is frequently productive of thick, clear mucous, but may occasionally be dry.
-Severe cases of asthma lead to low oxygen levels, labored breathing, difficulty forming sentences, and wheezing on lung examination.
+The cough in asthmatic patients is frequently productive of thick, clear mucus, but may occasionally be dry.
+Severe cases lead to low oxygen levels, labored breathing, difficulty forming sentences, and wheezing on lung examination.
 Sometimes asthma is so severe that lungs sounds are barely audible with the stethoscope because there is little (if any) air movement.
 As mentioned, very severe asthma attacks can lead to death if left untreated.